GutKat/softwareproject/README.md

 The functions can be executed within the python script.

 ### predict.py
-script to predict structures from randomly created sequence and store predictions in numpy files Created files are used for the script ml_forensic.py Parameters for specifying the model, which should be used for prediction, and path to the file, which should be used for the prediction, can be specified within the python script.
+script to predict structures from randomly created sequence and store predictions in numpy files  <br>
+Created files are used for the script ml_forensic.py  <br>
+Parameters for specifying the model, which should be used for prediction, and path to the file, which should be used for the prediction, can be specified within the python script.

 ### ml_forensic.py